-Please note, we are air quality experts, not doctors or lawyers.
+Please note that we are air quality experts, not doctors or lawyers.
 Nothing in this article may be construed as medical or legal advice.
-Our goal at ActivePure is to raise awareness of the importance of air quality, as well as to encourage you to improve your IAQ with the methods that work best for the needs of your home, school, healthcare facility, or business.
+Our goal at ActivePure is to raise awareness of the importance of air quality and encourage you to improve your IAQ with the methods that work best for the needs of your home, school, facility, or business.

 Carbon dioxide is an odorless, colorless gas with the formula CO2.

-Source: As you probably already know, your own lungs pump carbon dioxide into the air constantly.
+- Source: Your own lungs pump carbon dioxide into the air constantly.
 CO2 may also be produced by any source of combustion, such as a heater or stove.
-As CO2 is the fourth most common gas in the atmosphere, this usually isn’t much of a concern.
-However, modern buildings are often built to be as airtight as possible for energy efficiency during the summer and winter; this can spike carbon dioxide to undesirable levels.
+Since CO2 is the fourth most common gas in the atmosphere, this usually isn’t much of a concern.
+However, modern buildings are often built to be as airtight as possible for energy efficiency.
+This can spike carbon dioxide to undesirable levels.

-Indications of High Carbon Dioxide: The main indication of high carbon dioxide is drowsiness, (but come on, when are you *not* tired; life is busy).
-One study showed that 1,000 ppm can also impair people’s ability to perform cognitive tasks.
+- Indications of high carbon dioxide: The main indication of high carbon dioxide is drowsiness, (but come on, when are you *not* tired; life is busy).
+One recent study demonstrated that concentrations of 1,000 ppm can also impair people’s ability to perform cognitive tasks.
 At 2,000 to 5,000 ppm people may also experience headaches, increased heart rate, and nausea.

-When to test: If you are in an old, drafty building, you can be fairly certain that the indoor and outdoor air are circulating sufficiently to prevent CO2 buildup.
-However, modern buildings (unless they have an ERV or HRV built into the HVAC system) might bear testing, especially if you are experiencing symptoms.
+- When to test: If you are in an old, drafty building, you can be fairly certain that the indoor and outdoor air are circulating sufficiently to prevent CO2 buildup.
+However, modern buildings (unless they have an Energy or Heat Recovery Ventilator built into the HVAC system) might bear testing, especially if you are experiencing symptoms.